-On top of on-the-job training, employees are encouraged to take external professional training to strengthen their work-related expertise.
-Employees are encouraged to attend courses or seminars organized by professional bodies and regularly update their knowledge on investments, accounting standards, Listing Rules, the Securities and Futures Ordinance and the Companies Ordinance.
+On top of on-the-job training, employees are encouraged to take external professional training to strengthen their workrelated expertise.
+Employees are encouraged to attend courses or seminars organized by professional bodies and regularly update their knowledge on investments, accounting standards, the Listing Rules, the SFO and the Companies Ordinance (Chapter 622 of the Laws of Hong Kong).